Print Media Advertising is dead according to most online Guru’s.

 You will nearly always get this reaction.

 Here’s the real secret…

 If you are planning on running your advertisement in a publication that is published on daily,weekly or monthly, all you need to do is to ask the sales person what the cut-off date is to get your ad placed in the publication’s advertising cycle AND what is the latest time on that date they can accept your order.

 Once they confirm this information, you should try your luck to ask them again if you can have the discounted price.

 If your friendly sales-person says ‘No’, politely decline the offer to pay the rate-card price, give them your contact details and tell them that you will go away and think about it.

 After a couple of days to a week later they will call you to find out if you are still interested.

-NEVER PLACE AN AD WHEN THEY CALL YOU!
+NEVER PLACE YOUR ADVERT WHEN THEY CALL YOU!

 I’m not going to go into the psychology now but it has something do to with perceived power and influence.

 Just politely tell them that you are still thinking about it and you will be in touch with them after you’ve done some more research and spoken to a few publications.